 Apply for a 2020 campus grant

-Grant applications are now being accepted for 1 for All’s 2020 campus outreach program
+Grant applications are now being accepted for 1 for All’s fall 2020 campus-outreach program

 1 for All is the nation’s longest-running program building public awareness of the amendment that keeps us free – the First Amendment.
 It’s a nonpartisan and nonprofit campaign to boost understanding of our freedoms of speech, press, assembly, religion and petition – on college campuses, in high schools and across the country.

-1 for All was founded in 2007 by then-USA Today Editor Ken Paulson, now dean of the Middle Tennessee State University College of Media and Entertainment and a First Amendment scholar.
+1 for All was founded in 2007 by then-USA Today Editor Ken Paulson, now director of the Free Speech Center at Middle Tennessee State University College of Media and Entertainment and a First Amendment scholar.
 Founding partners include journalists, educators, First Amendment lawyers, librarians and artists, with the aim of educating the public on the vital importance of First Amendment freedoms.

 Among the 1 for All campaign’s most notable work:

 - Free to Tweet, a social-media competition in 2012 in which over 17,000 students tweeted their support for First Amendment freedoms.

 - Picture Freedom, a nationwide scholarship contest in 2015.
 Students shared artwork on Instagram, Twitter and Facebook illustrating freedom of expression.